TimTosi/fishfinger/README.md

 function accepts a variable number of service name in argument and will start them in the order specified.

-At this stage, you should have a neat redis service running.
-The Redis client port you previously set in your image is the `6379` but Docker port forwarding will take another one available on your host machine.
-The `Compose.Port` function is here to find the correct port to use from a service name and the combination of the port exposed and the protocol used such as `6379/tcp`.
+At this stage, you should have a neat redis cluster running.
+The Redis client ports you previously set for each of your services are the `6379` but you had to specify different available ports on your host machine.
+You can hard code the different ports OR you can use the `Compose.Port` function to find the correct port to use from a service name and the combination of the port exposed and the protocol used such as `6379/tcp`.
+This function returns the full address in the following form `<host>:<port>`.

 ```go
 func main() {